XCraftTM/DBBDocs/docs/slash-commands.md

 ### Building a Slash Subcommand

-On the [Autocode Slash Commands Builder](https://autocode.com/tools/discord/command-builder/){:target="_blank"} you can first setup a main command Name and then for the Argument Type there are two options...
+On the [Slash Commands Builder](/slash-command-builder/){:target="_blank"} you can first setup a main command Name and then for the Argument Type there are two options...
 Either you select `Subcommand Group`, which allows to setup multiple **Subcommands** within that group.
 Or you select `Subcommand` and you can have just a **simple subcommand** or multiple subcommands for that one command...
 In this example we are going to create a **Subcommand Group** with 2 Subcommands and a **Subcommand**.

 ![SubcommandImg1](https://i.imgur.com/9MCqFp5.png)